Claim Procedures ( claimprocs )

 Pay Entry Date: The date the related insurance payment was entered.
 Used to track account aging.
 Only displays after an insurance payment has been received.

 Payment Date: Can be edited until attached to an insurance check.
-Once attached to an insurance check see Finalize Insurance Payment to edit payment information.
+Once attached to an insurance check, see Finalize Insurance Payment to edit payment information.

 Description: The procedure code description.